johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * If you are using a PrivateKeyVault then there is different method for backing up your seeds [which is found here.](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi)

 #### Make Addresses From Your Seeds To Store IOTAs
+* If you are using two computers then the following steps will be performed on you offline computer.
+* That's the computer that does not connect to the Internet nor to other devices.
 * Open your favorite text editor and use it to open the document that contains your two seeds.
 * Be sure no one can see this document.
 * If anyone manages to record your seeds then they have all the IOTA controlled by those seeds.